narnolddd/FETA3/README.md

 ## Working with evolving network models

-Whilst taking network measurements of timestamped is certainly one helpful feature of FETA, the main focus of the software is on a versatile modelling framework for evolving networks.
+Whilst taking network measurements of timestamped is certainly one helpful feature of FETA, the main focus of the software is on a versatile modelling and model validation framework for evolving networks.
 For a mathematically detailed description of the framework, see the paper
 [Likelihood-based assessment of dynamic networks](https://eprints.soton.ac.uk/397485/1/feta_comnet_2015.pdf) by Richard Clegg, Ben
 Parker and Miguel Rio.
 For the purpose of using the code, I'll give a basic overview.

 TBC